 I had already built the fences, so I had to pull the bases off and I drilled small holes into the footprint to secure the fence better.
 The fences were also weathered with Age It Easy and also a new product I found called Dark Mud by AK Interactive, was placed along the bottom of the fence.
-It's an enamel and you just paint it on - I used a Q-tip to soften the transition, and honestly I'm pretty happy with it.
-My awful phone camera doesn't do it justice.
+It's an enamel and you just paint it on - I used a Q-tip to soften the transition, and honestly I'm pretty happy with it, though my awful camera phone doesn't do it justice.

 One small tip I can give on signs and posters is before you place them, take a black Sharpie and go around the four edges with the marker.
 This simple addition will improve the look of your signs and posters on your buildings, I guarantee it!

 There is one wooden barrel next to the building made by Hirst Arts.
 These are new to the table and these things are fantastic, and inexpensive!
 Took paint really well - I decided not to prime them in hopes to get a little more weathered look (they come white) by painting my initial coat of wood brown very thin.
 I couldn't be happier!
 I've got close to 40 on the table now.
 A silver Sharpie is all I used for the bands.
-Army Painter tufts were placed randomly around the building and two yellow JTT flowers were place out front.
-The basic flock is Woodland Scenics Ballast Fine Brown, and dry brushed with a light gray to bring it out a little bit more.